CoNLL 2024

 Venue

-CoNLL 2023 will be held in-person, along with EMNLP in Singapore.
+CoNLL 2024 will be held in-person, along with EMNLP in Miami, Florida.

 Multiple submission policy